Are White Holes Real And Can They Connect to Parallel Universes?

-The aforementioned Schwarzchild geometry necessitates a wormhole would connect a black hole and white hole with two separate universes connected at their horizons, also known as an Einstein-Rosen bridge.
+The aforementioned Schwarzchild geometry implies that a wormhole would connect a black hole and white hole with two distinct universes connected at their horizons, also known as an Einstein-Rosen bridge.

 Unforunately, these wormholes would be highly unstable if they were even possible.
 It would also be impossible, with physics as we know it, for one to pass through a wormhole into another universe (also theoretical) due to a number of pesky things like being spaghettified when passing through a black hole’s event horizon before being compressed at the singularity.
 Though you might at least get to see some distorted light from the parallel universe on the other side.

 But since this is mostly theoretical, there are always theoretical solutions, like using exotic matter to stabilize a wormhole.
 Exotic matter has negative mass and positive surface pressure.
 This would keep the throat of the wormhole stable, while also preventing it from collapsing.
 This could hypothetically allow for travelers to pass through.

 Five Things You Didn’t Know About White Holes